skip to main content

 Saving & Budgeting

-Woman with papers at a computer
+Woman at desktop computer

 We all grow up hearing some version of the same financial advice: spend less, save more, and invest early.
 While these points are all true, there are other money management tips that are just plain false.
 We’ve debunked seven popular money myths that might be causing confusion.